simoncozens/fonts-and-layout/localisation.md

     [uni0627.fina=4+229|uni064E=2@-208,0+0|uni0644.medi=2+197|uni0650=0@8,0+0|uni0643.init=0+659]

-Obviously this is unaccepable.
+Obviously this is unacceptable.
 There are two ways we can improve this rendering.
 The first is the obvious substitution of the final lam-alif with the lam-alif ligature, like so:

 ![](localisation/kila-2.png)